Dotnet-Boxed/Templates/Docs/API.md

 - **Swagger** (Default=On) - Swagger is a format for describing the endpoints in your API and letting you try out your site using its user interface.
 - **Versioning** (Default=On) - Enable API versioning to version API endpoints.
-- **HealthCheck** (Default=On) - A health-check endpoint that returns the status of this API and its dependencies, giving an indication of its health.
 - **XmlFormatter** - Choose whether to use the XML input/output formatter and which serializer to use.
   - **DataContractSerializer** - The default XML serializer you should use.
 Requires the use of [DataContract] and [DataMember] attributes.
   - **XmlSerializer** - The alternative XML serializer which is slower but gives more control.
 Uses the [XmlRoot], [XmlElement] and [XmlAttribute] attributes.